spencejs/Basis/README.md

 ### /includes/basis-enqueue.php

-+ Registers and enqueues custom scripts, including a CDN version of jQuery, the plugins.js file, the script.js file, and condtional loading of Wordpress' comment-reply.js
++ Registers and enqueues custom scripts, the plugins.min.js file, the script.min.js file, and condtional loading of Wordpress' comment-reply.js
 + Conditionally loads warning.js (see "Javascript" above) and the HTML5 Shim for IE8 and below.
 + Loads Google Analytics tracking code if provided in the Theme Options.